xmoezzz/FVPLoader/README.md

 # FVPLoader (Gui ver 0.1, dev ver 0.4)

-A simple GUI Loader which allow you run FAVORITE's game under the none-Japanese OS
+A simple GUI Loader which allow you to run FAVORITE's game under the none-Japanese OS

 --I wrote this tool about one year ago.
 Now I'm writing a GUI tool to make the process easier.